What to Do When You Encounter a Hypotensive Patient

 Common Causes of Hypotension

 Hundreds of conditions and injuries can cause hypotension.
-The most common include bleeding, shock, and cardiac disease.
+The most common include low blood volume, prescription medications, and cardiac disease.
 Hypotension may signal internal bleeding when a person has a chronic disease, intense pain in the back or abdomen, fever, or other signs of infection.
 Women who have recently given birth are also at risk of hypotension due to excessive bleeding.

 Treatment Strategies